 What's New in AppCode

-AppCode brings new Extract Method refactoring, override/implement completion, new intentions, and lots of language support improvements for Swift as well as __auto_type support for Objective-C/C/C++.
+AppCode brings new Extract Method refactoring, override/implement completion, and lots of language support improvements for Swift as well as __auto_type support for Objective-C/C/C++.

 Easily extract methods and functions from your Swift code just by pressing ⌥⌘M, and have the signature suggested automatically together with parameter names.